drak3hft7/VPS-Bug-Bounty-Tools/README.md

 - 15 November 2022: Inserted into the script the katana tool.
 - 26 November 2022: Inserted into the script the Gxss and Dalfox tools
 - 19 January 2023: Inserted into the script the socialhunter tool.
+- 29 March 2024: Inserted into the script the gauplus tool.